RohanVerma1308/ComradeAnthem-USSRWave/README.md

 ✔ Change the melody by editing the `melody[]` and `noteDurations[]` arrays
 ✔ Add LEDs or other components with `digitalWrite()` commands
 ✔ Control looping behavior by adjusting code placement

 ---

-## 🏛️ Why the Soviet Anthem?

-The Soviet Anthem is globally recognized for its grand, commanding sound.
-This project brings that historic tune to life with minimal electronics — blending nostalgia with hands-on learning.

-⚠️ Note: This is purely for educational and entertainment purposes — no political affiliations implied.

----